aglv/DCMTK/OSIRIX-MERGE-HISTORY.md

 Here follows the git log of the commits done to the DCMTK source in the OsiriX repository.
 Commits that have already been merged are ~~deleted~~.
-Also refer to the [original history](https://github.com/aglv/Horos/commits/83026738b2e18b106441597ecc06907293288d7f/Binaries/dcmtk-source) and the [merged history](https://github.com/aglv/DCMTK/commits/66911c1d3f25b21b0a694c7a7656c7f8126d6266).
+Also refer to the [original history](https://github.com/aglv/Horos/commits/83026738b2e18b106441597ecc06907293288d7f/Binaries/dcmtk-source) and [merged history](https://github.com/aglv/DCMTK/commits/66911c1d3f25b21b0a694c7a7656c7f8126d6266).
 Notice that original SVN commit IDs and author information were removed here.

-The final purpose is to have a standalone version of DCMTK that includes all the features that were introduced in the OsiriX fork.
+The final purpose is to have a standalone version of a more recent DCMTK, that includes all the features that were introduced in the OsiriX fork.

 ##### commit [02ad09228e81b0a3bda62755c24711cbbe8e0590](https://github.com/aglv/Horos/commit/02ad09228e81b0a3bda62755c24711cbbe8e0590)
 Date:   Thu Mar 2 09:04:46 2006 +0000